maxhbr/LDBcollector/md/SWL.md

                         "SWL"
                     ],
                     "__impliedId": "SWL",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per Fedora, this permissive license is derived from MIT, however, it has\nsignificant rewording and merits being considered as an independent\nlicense.
+                                "Per Fedora, this permissive license is derived from MIT, however, it has\nsignificant rewording and merits being considered as an independent\nlicense.
 It is Free and GPL-Compatible.
 A copy of the license text was\ntaken from http://www.scheme.com/download/swl-lic.html on November 27,\n2012.\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [